Workday/OpenFrame/README.md

 Workday Open Frame
 ===============

-Workday Open Frame is an open-source add-on to Microsoft Internet Explorer that enables modern web technologies to work within older versions of IE browsers (IE 6.x, 7.x, and 8.x).
+Workday Open Frame is an open-source add-on to Microsoft Internet Explorer that enables modern web technologies to work within older versions of IE browsers (8.x, 9.x, and 10.x).
 This add-on enables specific websites to be rendered using the open-source Chromium browser (http://www.chromium.org/Home) which supports modern web technologies.

 At Workday, we are committed to building cloud applications that go beyond the limits of traditional enterprise software.
 To achieve our goal of providing unparalleled